Galaxy S9's speakers are the best for playing music out loud

 What we discovered is that this isn't a typical throwdown, where the phone with the most "points" wins.
 In a sports analogy, this sound test isn't about how many points you put on the board, it's about which phone produces the best sound when you need it -- and those results just weren't uniform.

-It really depends on whether you're looking for cleaner voices and louder volume overall (Galaxy S9) richer, more layered audio (Galaxy S9) or a wider, more immersive sound stage with a somewhat flatter tone (Razer Phone).
-And whether you'd rather have a pair of front-facing speakers that aren't easy to accidentally block (Razer Phone) or a slimmer build without speakers jutting out on either side (Galaxy S9).
+If you're looking for cleaner voices and louder volume overall, the Galaxy S9 wins.
+It also bags richer, more layered audio.
+But the wider, more immersive sound stage with a somewhat flatter tone goes to the Razer Phone.

+And you're less likely to block the Razer Phone's front-firing speakers.
+But it's the Galaxy S9 that's got a slimmer build without speakers jutting out on either side.

-Even if you never see a Razer Phone in the wild, there are lessons here for Samsung.
-The first is that good stereo speakers absolutely make a difference.
+There are two take-aways here.
+The first is that good stereo speakers absolutely make a difference, because at some point, you will listen to some sort of audio out loud.

-The second is that the Galaxy S9, which is the better-known phone of the two by far, has a lot to learn from the Razer Phone when it comes to making surround sound not just louder, but truly more immersive.
-We hope Samsung's taking note.
+The second lesson is that the Galaxy S9, which is the better-known phone of the two by far, has a lot to learn from the Razer Phone when it comes to making surround sound not just louder, but truly more immersive.
+We hope Samsung takes note.

 Read: Best phones of 2018 (so far)